Ferran Soriano – Chief Executive Officer

 During his time with City Football Group, Don has lived across the growing network of clubs, working on the acquisition and subsequent integration of the City teams in New York, Melbourne and Yokohama.

 Don holds the position of Chief Strategy Officer responsible for Strategy and Business Development and Ventures.
 The former provides strategic business support to the Group and the latter is a unit that manages Group investments.

 Don holds an economics degree from Trinity College, Cambridge, and lives in London.

 Damian Willoughby - Chief Executive Officer of City Football Group India

 Damian is a well-respected sports marketing executive with over 18 years football industry experience across Europe, North America and Asia Pacific.
 He has worked with premium rights holders in partnership with leading blue-chip brands to deliver marketing platforms to meet strategic business objectives.

-Following successful spells at Rangers FC, Chelsea FC and James Grant Sports USA, Damian joined Manchester City FC in January 2013 and now leads City Football Marketing’s Partnerships business globally across our eight offices, managing our existing portfolio of commercial partners and driving new partner acquisition.
+Damian joined Manchester City in January 2013 taking on responsibility for City Football Marketing’s Partnerships business globally across our eight offices, managing our existing portfolio of commercial partners and driving new partner acquisitions.

 Damian holds a BSc in Sports Communication from Ashland University (USA) and an MBA in Football Industries from the University of Liverpool (UK).